moritz-hoelting/shulkerscript-webpage/src/content/docs/reference/cli.md

 Options:
 - `--assets <ASSETS>`  The path to the assets directory [default: `./assets`]
 - `--output <OUTPUT>`  The output directory, overrides the `DATAPACK_DIR` environment variable
+- `--no-validate`      Skip validation of the pack format
 - `--zip`              Package the output into a zip file

 Environment variables: